“The fact that our task is exactly commensurate with our life gives it the appearance of being infinite.” (Franz Kafka)

 Rule number nine.
 “So few people get what they want, and the ones that do aren’t really the lucky ones anyway… The lucky ones are the ones that do what they are meant to.”
 (Scott Spencer)

 It is not enough to chase after your desires or follow through with your ambition.
 The people around us will always need our attention, faculties, and self-sacrifice.
 Anybody can live for themselves and chase their personal ambitions, and if they do not reach their goals, then they compromise their desires and spin their wheels for a few years and get complacent.
 They reach a dead end and berate themselves for it and do not pick up the pieces.
 If they succeed in their ambition, they will either find a new ambition to live vicariously through or they will sit themselves down and promptly say, “now what?”
 Lord Byron says, “Men think highly of those who rise rapidly in the world; whereas nothing rises quicker than dust, straw, and feathers.”
 Napoleon Bonaparte expresses the problem and implies an answer “The great proof of madness is the disproportion of one’s designs to one’s means.”; “Men take only their needs into consideration—never their abilities.”
 Meaning they focus more on their ability to receive and not their ability to give when they should be doing the opposite.
 Instead of giving what we can and doing what we are supposed to, we focus on what we can take, on what our self-entitlement will allow us.
-I suppose self-sacrifice is not a very agreeable idea to commit oneself to and selfishness has come back into popular opinion as sort of an asset to have (though it never really left).
+I suppose self-sacrifice is not a very agreeable idea which to commit oneself, and selfishness has come back into popular opinion as sort of an asset to have (though it never really left).
 Neither of these opinions will get us anywhere, at least not for long, and he who believes otherwise makes no effort to learn from natural history.
 Specifically, symbiosis and commensalism.
 Facility, everyone has, and facility naturally cannot exist without function.
 The natural function of any special ability that we may have is meant for the benefit of those around us, and as Einstein says, “Only a life lived for others is a life worthwhile.”
 Our capability is something deeper than artificial charity.
 When we give or when we do, it ought to come from the heart and for the salient benefit of the intended.
 “To give real service you must add something which cannot be bought or measured with money, and that is sincerity and integrity.”
 (Douglas Adams) To give altruistically, not expecting or demanding anything in return, is still to commit a transaction.
 You are not giving something for nothing, but are receiving foundation, a sort of reference point, as you build your relationships with your peers.
 You gain a favorable reputation and you are leading by example.
 It does not take much sincere service for you to not be surprised when miracles happen around you and through you, and once you are past this point, you do not want to give up committing to them.
 Once you sacrifice yourself for the benefit of the people around you, once you dedicate yourself to the growth and development and stimulation and inspiration to those in need of these things, then you can know what it is like to receive them in turn, and appreciate them when you do.
 And, as C.S.
 Lewis says, “I do not believe one can settle how much we ought to give.
 I am afraid the only safe rule is to give more than we can spare” because “if you read history you will find that the Christians who did most for the present world were just those who thought most of the next.
 The Apostles themselves, who set on foot the conversion of the Roman Empire, the great men who built up the Middle Ages, the English Evangelicals who abolished the Slave Trade, all left their mark on Earth, precisely because their minds were occupied with Heaven.
 It is since Christians have largely ceased to think of the other world that they have become so ineffective in this.
 Aim at Heaven and you will get earth ‘thrown in’: aim at earth and you will get neither.”

 Rule number ten.
 If you do not know what you want, you do not know who you are, and you end up with a lot you do not want.
 If you get your priorities straight, everything else will fall into place.